What is Southern Food?

 Now, mind you, we ourselves have deep roots in Florida, and we adamantly defend its position as a southern region.
 In fact, one of our most beloved recipes is for Ambrosia Salad, made the way it originally was in Florida in the late 1800’s – very simply, with no fluff or puff.

 All over the south, you will find recipes that had their humble beginnings with what grew wild.
-I was raised on mayhaw jelly and still prefer wild blackberries to those mammoth things you find in today’s markets.
+I was raised on mayhaw jelly and still prefer wild blackberries to those enormous berries you find in today’s markets.
 Additionally, there were wild mushrooms, greens, other berries, fruits and more.

 Early Southern Food